 Storage of Balsamic Vinegar

 Balsamic vinegar can be stored indefinitely in a closed container at room temperature.
 Although the color may darken slightly and solids may precipitate out, this is normal and does not indicate spoilage.
-To preserve the best flavor, store between 40 and 85 degrees Fahrenheit.
+To preserve the best flavor, store between 40 F and 85 F.